 Sir David Chipperfield.

-In May 2013, she will have an exhibition in the Gallery at Roche Court with Clare Woods.
+In May 2013, she had an exhibition in the Gallery at Roche Court with Clare Woods.